-ITV has announced new four-part comedy drama Douglas Is Cancelled set in the realm of television news.
+ITV has revealed a first look at its new four-part comedy drama Douglas Is Cancelled set in the realm of television news.

-The series, which will premiere on ITVX, features an impressive cast led by Hugh Bonneville and Karen Gillan.
+The series starts on Thursday, 27 June at 9PM on ITV1.
+It features an impressive cast led by Hugh Bonneville and Karen Gillan.

 Douglas Is Cancelled stars Hugh Bonneville as Douglas, a respected news presenter, and Karen Gillan as Madeline, his tech-savvy and socially aware co-anchor.
 The cast also includes Ben Miles, Alex Kingston, Nick Mohammed, and Simon Russell Beale.